 What Compensation Is Available For Product Liability Claims?

 Our Portland attorneys understand the anguish and betrayal you feel when you purchase a seemingly safe product only to be injured in return.
 Our team can help you navigate all the complexities of the product liability laws to ensure that you and your family receive maximum compensation for your injuries.
 You may be entitled to damages for:

 - Loss of wages

 - Pain and suffering

 - Loss of enjoyment of life

-Proving Fault in an Oregon Product Liability Lawsuit
+How Do You Prove Fault in an Oregon Product Liability Lawsuit?

 Under Oregon’s product liability law, victims of defective products can hold the manufacturer, distributor, seller, or lessor of the defective product liable for their personal injuries.
 They can also hold them liable for wrongful death and property damages.
 Proving liability is one of the most important aspects of winning a product liability lawsuit in Oregon.
 Under Oregon product liability law, you will need to prove the following elements: